urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 Imagine you’d like to discuss a certain research topic with a group of friends.
 Say, Canadian small cap equities or the best cookie recipes.
 You’ll need a chat interface for live discussion, a notebook to record concepts, and a way to share links for discussion.
 You can do this in the default web if you want: use Reddit for the links (but make sure it’s a private group), use Google Docs for the notebook (but make sure everyone has gmail), and use iMessage for the chat (but everyone needs a Mac).
 And don’t forget, each service has their own login and security holes, and they’re all mining your data.

 The alternative is spin up a group on Urbit.
 All of that functionality is available today in one clean, simple interface.
-It’s private; you own the data; there’s only one login; and you can even learn to build apps for your group.
+It’s private, you own the data, there’s only one login, and you can even learn to build apps for your group.

 ## Urbit vs. Facebook, Twitter, etc.